aj-in/customer-analytics/README.md

 The model currently struggles with truly mixed reviews — *"loved the product, hated the staff."* The **Uncategorizable** tab already flags these with a confidence score for ops to override in one click.

-> **Future Scope:** feed every partially negative review back into unresolved issues, to ensure no unresolved errors.
+> **Future Scope:** feed every partially negative review back into unresolved issues, to ensure 0 unresolved errors.

 <br>